navillasa/storj-miniproxy/README.md

 In order to solve this problem, we use the Dotenv module to protect our environment variables (which we npm installed in the last step).

 Now, create a file named `.env` in the root of your project folder.
-In the `.env` folder, you should have the following variables:
+In the `.env` file, you should have the following variables:
 ```
 BRIDGE_URL=’http://localhost:6382’
 BRIDGE_EMAIL=’<bridge email registered with the CLI>’’